samyapp/laravel-external-authentication/README.md

 are proxying to php on one or more different servers (over a network) you should ensure that php only responds to requests from those specific upstream servers to avoid other users on the network being able to make requests with forged headers.

-### Secure Token

-@TODO implement this elsewhere?

-~~To add an additional layer of security the RemoteGuard can require that an additional header or environment variable gets set with a specific secret value by the authentication server.~~

 ## Quickstart